-- 2. For the purpose of Article 29 and, where deemed necessary, for the purpose of Article 28, ESMA shall facilitate and coordinate the development of cooperation arrangements between the competent authorities and the relevant supervisory authorities of third countries.
-ESMA shall also, where necessary, facilitate and coordinate the exchange between competent authorities of information obtained from supervisory authorities of third countries of third countries that might be relevant to the taking of measures under Articles 38 and 39. - 3.
-Cooperation arrangements on the exchange of information with supervisory authorities of third countries may be concluded only where the information disclosed is subject to guarantees of professional secrecy which are at least equivalent to those set out in Article 35.
-Such exchange of information shall be intended for the performance of the tasks of those supervisory authorities.
+2. For the purpose of Article 29 and, where deemed necessary, for the purpose of Article 28, ESMA shall facilitate and coordinate the development of cooperation arrangements between the competent authorities and the relevant supervisory authorities of third countries.
+ESMA shall also, where necessary, facilitate and coordinate the exchange between competent authorities of information obtained from supervisory authorities of third countries that might be relevant to the taking of measures under Articles 38 and 39.

-- 4. The Commission is empowered to adopt delegated acts in accordance with Article 44 to supplement this Regulation by determining the minimum content of the cooperation arrangements referred to in paragraph 1 of this Article and the template document to be used for such cooperation arrangements. - \ Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC (OJ L 141, 5.6.2015, p.
-73).'; - (24) in Article 38(1), first subparagraph, point (a) is replaced by the following: - '(a) infringements of Articles 3, 5 and 6, Article 7(1) to (11) and (12a), Articles 8, 9 and 10, Article 11(1) and (3), Article 14a(1), Article 15a(1), Article 16(1), (2) and (3), Articles 17 and 18, Article 19(1), (2) and (3), Article 20(1), Article 21(1) to (4) and (7) to (11), Article 22(2) to (5), Article 23(1), (2), (3), (4a) and (5), and Article 27;'; - (25) in Article 40, the second subparagraph is replaced by the following:
+3. 'Cooperation arrangements on the exchange of information with supervisory authorities of third countries may be concluded only where the information disclosed is subject to guarantees of professional secrecy which are at least equivalent to those set out in Article 35.
+Such exchange of information shall be intended for the performance of the tasks of those competent authorities.

-'For the purposes of Article 20, a right of appeal shall also apply where the competent authority has neither taken a decision to approve or to refuse an application for approval nor has made any request for changes or supplementary information within the time limits set out in Article 20(2), (3), (6) and (6a) in respect of that application.';
+- 4. The Commission is empowered to adopt delegated acts in accordance with Article 44 to supplement this Regulation by determining the minimum content of the cooperation arrangements referred to in paragraph 1 and the template document to be used for such cooperation arrangements.'; - in Article 38(1), first subparagraph, point (a) is replaced by the following: - '(a) infringements of Article 3, Articles 5 and 6, Article 7(1) to (11) and (12a), Articles 8 to 10, Article 11(1) and (3), Article 14a(1), Article 15a(1), Article 16(1), (2) and (3), Articles 17 and 18, Article 19(1) to (3), Article 20(1), Article 21(1) to (4) and (7) to (11), Article 22(2) to (5), Article 23 (1), (2), (3), (4a) and (5), and Article 27;'; - in Article 40, the second subparagraph is replaced by the following: - 'For the purposes of Article 20, a right of appeal shall also apply where the competent authority has neither taken a decision to approve or to refuse an application for approval nor has made any request for changes or supplementary information within the time limits set out in Article 20(2), (3), (6) and (6a) in respect of that application.';

-- (26) Article 44 is amended as follows: - (a) paragraphs 2 and 3 are replaced by the following: - \2.
+- (26) Article 44 is amended as follows: - (a) paragraphs 2 and 3 are replaced by the following: - '2.
 The power to adopt delegated acts referred to in Article 1(7), Article 9(14), Article 13(1) and (2), Article 14a(8), Article 15a(8), Article 16(5), Article 20(11), Article 29(5) and Article 30(4) shall be conferred on the Commission for an indeterminate period from 20 July 2017. - 3.
 The delegation of powers referred to in Article 1(7), Article 9(14), Article 13(1) and (2), Article 14a(8), Article 15a(8), Article 16(5), Article 20(11), Article 29(5) and Article 30(4) may be revoked at any time by the European Parliament or by the Council.
 A decision to revoke shall put an end to the delegation of the power specified in that decision.
 It shall take effect the day following the publication of the decision in the Official Journal of the European Union or at a later date specified therein.
 It shall not affect the validity of any delegated acts already in force.';